ma-serra/OpenContracts/docs/architecture/llms/README.md

 )

 # Use in agent
-# The '''corpus''' parameter is required for document agents.
+# The `corpus` parameter is required for document agents.
 agent = await agents.for_document(
     document=123, # Use actual document ID or object corpus=1,     # Use actual corpus ID or object